juanborgesv/Game-Design-and-Development/100-Unity-Tips.md

 **69. Snapping**: Holding Ctrl/Cmd while moving an object snaps to position to full world units.

 **70. Snapping Options**: For more snapping options go to Edit > Snap Settings.

+**71. Vertex Grab**: Hold V to grab and drag objects by their vertices, as well snap them to other vertices.

+**72. Managed Assemblies**: Reduce C# compile time by creating your own managed assemblies, right click in the project, select assembly definition, and move it to the folder you want.
+Now all scripts inside that folder will be compiled to this assembly.

+**73. WaitForSeconds & yield**: yield return new WaitForSeconds(1f); will never stop if Time.timeScale is set to zero, to change this use WaitForSecondsRealtime instead.

+**74. Cash variables**: You can store references to components that you are going to be using a lot in private variables to save on performance, this is called caching

+**75. Never use Camera.main**: It literally does this: GameObject.FindGameObjectWithTag("MainCamera").GetComponent<Camera>(); behind the scenes.

+**76. Performant non changing strings**: If you are using a lot of non-changing strings in your code, you can use "static readonly" string to avoid allocating a bit of memory each time.

+**77. Range attribute**: [Range](https://unity3d.com/es/learn/tutorials/topics/tips/show-public-variables-sliders-rangemin-max) allows you to create a slider that goes between the min and max value

+**78. Space attribute**: [Space](https://docs.unity3d.com/ScriptReference/SpaceAttribute.html) adds an empty space.

+**79. Header attribute**: [Header](https://docs.unity3d.com/ScriptReference/HeaderAttribute.html) creates a tiny bit of text above some fields in the inspector.

+**80. Tooltip attribute**: [Tooltip](https://docs.unity3d.com/ScriptReference/TooltipAttribute.html) changes the tooltip when hovering over a variable.